pooyagolchian/github-users/README.md

 Husky is used for git hook pre-commit to format all code with Prettier.

+### GitHub actions for automated testing
+Use GitHub actions for automated testing and run all Unit Test.

 ### SOLID

 Regarding the `S` for `SOLID` I just tried to keep each function(component as a function as well) to just responsible for a single task.
 That's why I just created a separate component for every part and also keep it simple stupid.

+---
 ## Test with React Testing Library

 `yarn test`